Mary Taylor Slow: Career and research

 Taylor continued to study at Girton College under a series of research studentships.
 From 1922 to 1924 she was Assistant Lecturer in Mathematics at Girton.
 During this time she became interested in the theory of radio waves and started to conduct research under the guidance of Edward Appleton who was then assistant demonstrator in experimental physics at the Cavendish Laboratory in Cambridge.

 When Appleton left Cambridge to join King's College, London, Taylor moved from Cambridge to the University of Göttingen in Germany.
 Here she was awarded her PhD in 1926 for a thesis on aspects of electromagnetic waves that she wrote in German.
-Taylor was awarded a Yarrow Research Fellowship which enabled her to remain at Göttingen and continue her work on electromagnetic waves with Professor Richard Courant.
+Taylor was awarded a Yarrow Research Fellowship which enabled her to remain at Göttingen and continue her work on electromagnetic waves with Richard Courant.

-In 1929 Taylor returned to the UK and took up a post as Scientific Officer at the Radio Research Station in Slough, Berkshire (part of the UK Department of Scientific and Industrial Research and the UK National Physics Laboratory, now the National Physical Laboratory).
+In 1929 Taylor returned to the UK and took up a post as scientific officer at the Radio Research Station in Slough, Berkshire (part of the UK Department of Scientific and Industrial Research and the UK National Physics Laboratory, now the National Physical Laboratory).
 Here she continued to carry out research into the theory of electromagnetic waves, specialising in the magneto-ionic theory of radio wave propagation and in the application of differential equations to physics and radio.
 During this period she published two papers in the Proceedings of the Physical Society, both on aspects of the Appleton–Hartree equation.
 Taylor was a member of the London Mathematical Society and the Cambridge Philosophical Society.